back to top

 /

-The Shire of Augusta Margaret River is leaning on local caravan park operators to deliver more ‘surge’ and ‘overflow’ campsites in its bid to tackle illegal camping.
+The latest Margaret River camping news highlights how the Shire of Augusta Margaret River is leaning on local caravan park operators to deliver more ‘surge’ and ‘overflow’ campsites.
+This is in its bid to tackle illegal camping.
+This move has certainly made headlines in Margaret River camping news outlets.

 “Surge Capacity” a Local Caravan Park Responsibility?

-In an Attachment presented to a Special Council Meeting on November 12 efforts to identify overflow campsites centred around capacity of existing campgrounds.
+In an Attachment presented to a Special Council Meeting on November 12, efforts to identify overflow campsites centred around capacity of existing campgrounds.
+Updates like these are crucial in the context of Margaret River camping news.

 How Council would support funding to local caravan parks and campsites for overflow camping in the short-term remains unclear.